Where To Find This Example

 Select Help > Open Examples... from the menus and type either the example name listed above or one of the keywords below.

-Or in Version 13 or higher you can open the project directly from this page using this button.
+Or in Version 13.0 you can open the project directly from this page using this button.

 Using a Marker to Select Sweep Variables in Other Measurements

 This project shows some examples of using a marker on one measurement to specify the swept variable values on another.